 - Divide the thick batter among the two prepared pans, and smooth the top with a spatula.
 They won't be very full, but will rise slightly as they bake.
 Bake until the centre is slightly firm and springs back when you gently touch it with your finger, about 23-26 minutes.

 - Cool completely before removing the cake from the pan.
 While cooling, prepare desired frosting.
 Once cool, carefully run a knife along the edges to help it release.
-Frost with your favourite frosting and serve.
+Frost with your favorite frosting and serve.

 Notes